8oito-bits/CrowArmor/README.md

 CrowArmor is a driver for Linux aimed at system security, we use [LSM](https://en.wikipedia.org/wiki/Linux_Security_Modules) interfaces to improve kernel security, providing support for [MalDec-EDR](https://github.com/maldeclabs/MalDec-EDR), code documentation and how to proceed with installation [Documentation](documentation)

 > [!WARNING]
-> Dear Users, We would like to inform you that CrowArmor is currently in its beta testing phase.
-As such, we highly recommend refraining from installing it on your host machine at this time.
+> Dear users, We would like to inform you that CrowArmor is currently in the testing phase.
+As such, it is highly recommended to avoid installing it on your host machine at this time, as our driver is currently unstable and may crash your system and cause kernel panic.

 # Development Process